jonamadk/Notifier/README.md

 # Notifier

-The notifier app for notifying the visa interviw appointment slots.
+The notifier app for notifying the visa interviw appointment slots message thread in the Telegram USVN Nepal Channel.

 ### How app works?